efarraro/krumit/_abilities/Blastwave.md

 ---

 EN_name: "Blastwave"
-EN_description: "Deal 5 piercing damage and inflict burn (5) on all enemies in the bottom row.
+EN_description: "Deal 5 piercing damage and burn (5) all enemies in the bottom row.
 Shuffle them back into the dungeon deck.
 Exhaust"
 EN_flavor: "If you can't stand the heat, get out of the dungeon."
 tile_id: Blastwave
 cost: 6